rapidbenjamin/python-flask-web-api-demo/README.md

 ========================

-#### This is a demo app that includes the most important things you'll be probably using for your flask projects.
+#### This is a demo app forked from AndreiD/Flask-Easy-Template : https://github.com/AndreiD/Flask-Easy-Template

 ### Features: